FraserChapman/plunger/README.md

 ## Features at a Glance:

 * Bypass Ad-Block Detectors: Plunger deals with ad-block detectors like a charm, letting you get to the good part without a wait.
-* Privacy-Friendly Viewing: Set to use 'youtube-nocookie.com' by default, Plunger respects your privacy and keeps your video habits away from prying eyes.
+* Privacy-Friendly Viewing: Can be set to use 'youtube-nocookie.com' - although some videos may not work with this setting.
 * Autoplay Control: You decide if videos should start playing on their own.
 After all, who likes jump scares?
 * Discreet and Efficient: Does the job quietly and efficiently, with no drama.